malakumar85/malakumar85/README.md

 - Director of Program Management, AI Safety @ MLCommons
 - Supporting NYU's Center for Health Data Science
-- Fellowship with Open Future (restarting in Nov 2024)
+- Fellowship with Open Future (restarting in Feb 2025)
 - Making videos about tech and social good. <a href="https://www.youtube.com/@MalaKumar4" target="_blank">Watch here on YouTube</a>
 - In the midst of my book tour for my second novel - <em><a href="https://malakumar.com/writing/what-it-meant-to-survive" target="_blank">What it Meant to Survive</a></em>